How Much Partiality Is Needed for a Theory of Computability?: Abstract

 \section{Abstract}

-Partiality is a natural phenomenon in computability that we cannot get around, So, the question is whether we can give the areas where partiality occurs, that is, where non-termination happens more structure.
+Partiality is a natural phenomenon in computability that we cannot get around.
+So, the question is whether we can give the areas where partiality occurs, that is, where non-termination happens, more structure.
 In this paper we consider function classes which besides the total functions only contain finite functions whose domain of definition is an initial segment of the natural numbers.
 Such functions appear naturally in computation.
 We show that a rich computability theory can be developed for these functions classes which embraces the central results of classical computability theory, in which all partial (computable) functions are considered.
-To do so the concept of a G\"odel number is generalised, resulting in a broader class of numberings.
+To do so, the concept of a G\"odel number is generalised, resulting in a broader class of numberings.
 The central algorithmic idea in this approach is to search in enumerated lists.
-By this way the notion of computation is reduced to that of enumeration.
-Beside of the development of a computability theory for the functions classes, the new numberings---called quasi-G\"odel numberings---are studied from a numbering-theoretic perspective: they are complete, and each of the function classes numbered in this way is a retract of the G\"odel numbered set of all partial computable functions.
+In this way, function computability is reduced to set listability.
+Besides the development of a computability theory for the functions classes, the new numberings---called quasi-G\"odel numberings---are studied from a numbering-theoretic perspective: they are complete, and each of the function classes numbered in this way is a retract of the G\"odel numbered set of all partial computable functions.
 Moreover, the Rogers semi-lattice of all computable numberings of the considered function classes is studied and results as in the case of the computable numberings of the partial computable functions are obtained.
 The function classes are shown to be effectively given algebraic domains in the sense of Scott-Ershov.
-The quasi-G\"odel numberings are exactly the admissible numberings of the domain.
-Moreover, the domain can be computable mapped onto every other effectively given one so that every admissible numbering of the computable domain elements is generated by a quasi-G\"odel numbering via this mapping.
+The quasi-G\"odel numberings are exactly the admissible numberings of the computable elements of the domain.
+Moreover, the domain can be computably mapped onto every other effectively given one so that every admissible numbering of the computable domain elements is generated by a quasi-G\"odel numbering via this mapping.